Home > Blog > What is a palliative care nurse?

 Skills for palliative care nursing

-• Communication – you will be communicating with healthcare professionals and family members and provide regular updates on a patient’s condition.
+• Communication you will be communicating with healthcare professionals and family members, providing regular updates on patients’ conditions.

-• Compassion – just like all types of nursing, empathy and compassion is essential.
-You will be required to be able to empathise with your patient’s condition and struggles.
+• Compassion just like in all types of nursing, empathy and compassion are essential.
+You will need to be able to empathise with your patients and the struggles they are experiencing.

-• Adaptability – you may need to adapt to patient personalities and moods and their condition.
-Their illness may cause them to deteriorate both physically and mentally and you will have to become accustomed to this.
+• Adaptability you may need to adapt to patients’ personalities, moods and conditions.
+As illnesses can cause patients to deteriorate both physically and mentally, you will also need to be able to provide appropriate care when this occurs.

-• Resilience – palliative nursing comes with a multitude of challenges – It is important you are able to work well under pressure, and cope with any challenges that come your way.
+• Resilience palliative nursing comes with a multitude of challenges.
+It is essential that you can work well under pressure, and cope with any challenges that come your way.

 How do I become a registered palliative care nurse?